rileyhazard/Robustness-of-Tariff-method/README.md

 #### Docs
 We (ok I) use Google-style docstrings to document code.
-Docs can be built by running `make html` from with the `./docs` directory.
+Docs can be built by running `make html` from within the `./docs` directory.
 This require at least sphinx 1.5, which has napoleon as a built in extension. #thefutureisnow

 #### Tests